We are a small school with limited places. Please email if you would like to enquire about vacancies.

 What are the fees like?

-We wish to keep our fees as low as possible, to enable maximum access to our wonderful school.
-In 2021, we will be trialing a sliding scale system, where individual families will nominate a financial payment suited to their circumstance to assist with paying our staff and resourcing our school (as a non-government school we have limited funds and must charge something).
+We wish to enable maximum access to our wonderful school.
+We use a sliding scale fee system, where individual families will nominate a financial payment suited to their circumstance to assist with paying our staff and resourcing our school.
 Financial arrangements with the school will be confidential for each family.
-Fundraising for individual student projects as well as ongoing costs will be a creative and necessary part of our school, but we are committed to keeping the cost low for all families as a founding principle.
+Fundraising for individual student projects as well as ongoing costs will be a creative and necessary part of our school, but we are committed to keeping the cost accessible for all families as a founding principle.
+For more information on working out how much you would pay, see this document.

 Is there a uniform?

-The directors of Humanitas believe that students as individuals should be free to choose their own clothing, and to feel safe and comfortable in their clothing.
+At Humanitas, we believe that students as individuals should be free to choose their own clothing, and to feel safe and comfortable in their clothing.
+This was agreed on by parents, teachers and students of our school.
 As such, there is no formal uniform at Humanitas, but students are expected to follow workplace health and safety practices for curriculum experiences (e.g. suitable enclosed shoes when using tools, hats when outside in the sun).
-Recently, we conducted extensive consultation with teachers, students and parents across Brisbane and uniform challenges were a key area that caused tension for all parties and took away from the fundamental importance of learning and relationships between staff and students.

 This sounds amazing!
 I’d like to enrol my child.

-Expressions of interest are currently being taken with no charge to be placed on the list.
-If you are interested in staying in touch with the school and finding out more information, please fill out the enquiry form in the contact section of this website with your name, your child’s name and proposed year of entry (eg Year 7 in 2021).
-We will be aiming to have information nights each term in 2020, and will post the dates for these later in 2019, as well as email this information to all interested parties.
+If you would like to stay in touch with the school and find out more information, please fill out the enquiry form in the contact section of this website with your name, your child’s name and proposed year of entry (e.g. Year 7 in 2024).
+If you have students who are interested in enrolling for 2023 please contact us directly using our contact form.